IHE/ITI.Finance/input/pagecontent/ITI-YY2.md

 ###### 2:3.YY2.4.1.2.1 Query Parameters

-The Beneficiary Manager shall support the :contains and :exact modifiers in all of the string query parameters below defined at
+The Beneficiary Manager SHALL support the :contains and :exact modifiers in all of the string query parameters below defined at
 <{{site.data.fhir.path}}search.html#string>.

-The Beneficiary Manager shall support the following search parameters as defined at <{{site.data.fhir.path}}search.html#all> and
+The Beneficiary Manager SHALL support the following search parameters as defined at <{{site.data.fhir.path}}search.html#all> and
 <http://{{site.data.fhir.path}}InsurancePlan.html#search>.